 Be inspired by Ironbridge Gorge

-1. Get creative.
-Keen to learn how to bake your own bread, build a coracle, make candles or take a turn at the potter’s wheel?
-You can in Ironbridge!
-You can even design, build and braze your own bike.
+1. Get creative with an Artisan Experience break.
+Looking to learn a new skill, experience traditional crafts or make something handmade.
+There is no better place to create and make than Ironbridge Gorge, a makers mecca and home to some amazing artisans.
+Why not learn how to bake your own bread at Veg Patch Kitchen.
+Build a coracle, make candles or take a turn at the potter’s wheel?
+You can design, build and braze your own bike at Bicycles by Design or learn how to make a seasonal wreath with the amazing Nettie of the Gorge .
 We’re home to a thriving community of leading artisans, perfectly qualified to inspire and teach you.

 2. Have a blast from the past at Blists Hill Victorian Town.
-Step back in time to a town where the Victorian way of life lives on, including the noisy engines and industry!
+With over 52 acres of fun and entertainment, its a great day out for all the family.
+Step back in time to a town where the Victorian way of life lives on, including the great historic steam engines and riveting sounds of industry!
 Ride a horse and trap, taste fish’n’chips made the traditional way, buy wares from old-fashioned shops, meet the Victorian townsfolk and have all the fun of the fair at the Victorian Fairground.
 It’s a great day out for everyone from little ones to octogenarians!

-3. Be amazed by the world of tile arts.
-Jackfield Tile Museum showcases the remarkable world of tile making, past and present.
+3. Ironbridge is home to some of the finest artisans and makers and one of the best places to experience the creativity of the Gorge is at Jackfield Tile Museum.
+This vibrant museum showcases the remarkable world of tile making, past and present.
 Admire tiles from William Morris and Salvador Dali and immerse yourself in the skills of world-class makers and galleries filled with some of the best collections of tile arts in the world.
 The museum is home to Craven Dunnill Jackfield, which has been creating tiles here for over 150 years.
-Their tiles adorn everywhere from the London Underground to New Zealand’s historic buildings.
+Their tiles can be seen in cities and iconic places around the world, from the London Underground and Places of Westminster to New Zealand and New York.

-4. Explore magical forests, wildflower meadows and serene waterways.
-Cycle, walk, horse ride or paddle a canoe or coracle along miles and miles of beautiful routes.
+4. Explore magical forests, wildflower meadows and the epic waterway of the River Severn.
+Ironbridge Gorge once a world powerhouse of industry today is an outdoor paradise and go to for adventure seekers ooking for great landscapes without the crowds.
+Cycle, walk or horse ride across the great gorge or paddle a canoe or coracle along miles and miles of beautiful River routes or take to the rapids on a kyak with a trained waterway leader.
 The gorge’s historic Sabbath Paths and picnic-perfect viewpoints have drawn admirers for centuries.
+Find your adventure.